Simojoki, Simo 2581

 Permit terms for the areaCalendar year.
 Fishing for salmon, trout and whitefish is prohibited between 1.9.–30.11.
 Grayling fishing is prohibited between 1.4.–31.5.

-- Avoid fishing or moving in the immediate vicinity of cabins, houses, saunas or piers.
+Fishers must avoid fishing and moving around in the immediate vicinity of cottages, houses, saunas and docks.

 Catch sizes and protection periods